On nouniqueness of solutions of Hamilton-Jacobi-Bellman equations: An example of nonuniqueness

 \begin{Th} The function $U$ given by \te{(\ref{sol-1})} is bounded lower semicontinuous solution of the \te{\ref{row}} equation with the Hamiltonian \te{(\ref{ex-H})} and the terminal condition \te{(\ref{wpo})}. \end{Th}

 \begin{proof} It is not difficult to notice that the function $U$ is lower semicontinuous, bounded and $U(T,x)=g(x)$.
 We will prove that the function $U$ satisfies conditions (\ref{lsc-sol}).
-To this end, we consider seven cases.
+To this end, we consider five cases.